mailgun/documentation/source/quickstart-sending.rst

 * Added the log entries to our full text search index.
 * Delivered the email.

+If your domain name is associated to the EU region, use the `https://api.eu.mailgun.net/v3/YOUR_DOMAIN_NAME/messages` URL instead.

 You can find your private API key on your `dashboard`_.

 .. _dashboard: https://app.mailgun.com/app/dashboard